hknd23/DeepLearningCausal/README.md

             response.SL.learners = SLlearners)
 ```

-#### Plotting Ensemble Learning-Estimated PATT
-Our package includes features and functions that enables users to extract and illustrate two types of figures from the PATT that is obtained from the PATT-C model via weighted ensemble learning.
+Our package includes features and functions that enables users to extract and illustrate two types of figures from the PATT that is obtained from the PATT-C model via weighted ensemble learning using the Super Learner approach.
 The first is the distribution of the estimated PATT of the treatment indicator on the dependent variable:

 ```r
 plot(pattc_en)
 ```
 ![](tutorial_files/tutorial_files/figure-gfm/pattcenv-1.png)<!-- -->

 The second is heterogeneous treatment effects that users can employ to assess and visualize whether the PATT varies significantly across different subgroups in our example datasets.
 The plot for the heterogenous treatment effects obtained in this case can be obtained by using the `hte_plot` function, as shown in the accompanying paper by Huynh et al. (2025).

-#### Tutorial for Ensemble Learning-Estimated PATT
-The tutorial for the `PATTC_ensemble` for the PATT-C model is [here](/tutorial.md#ensemble-patt-c).
+Finally, the tutorial for the `PATTC_ensemble` for the PATT-C model in this case is [here](/tutorial.md#ensemble-patt-c).